waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Ongoing Investigations
 - **JUGGLER IRWIN (Phone):** Called to congratulate me on defeating MORTY, even though I just defeated CHUCK.
 This is a strange inconsistency.
 - **Mt.
 Mortar Dead Ends:** All three entrances on Route 42 lead to dead ends from the west.
 The area is currently impassable.

-## Navigation & Exploration
-- **Fly Map Navigation:** The Fly map is not a free-roam grid.
-It consists of fixed, sometimes non-intuitive paths between cities that may not follow the geographical layout of the world map.

-## Tile & Object Mechanics
-- **VOID**: An impassable tile type found at the edges of some maps, functions as a wall.
 - **Silver Wing:** A Lass in the house at Cianwood (15, 37) mentioned a SILVER WING is needed to see a mythical sea creature.
 This item apparently has the same 'scent' as the creature.
+- **JUGGLER IRWIN (Phone):** Called to congratulate me on saving the POKéMON at the LIGHTHOUSE, even though I haven't done it yet.
+This is a strange inconsistency.
+- **GYM_GUIDE in Ecruteak Pokémon Center:** Mentioned a 'GYARADOS swarm' at the 'LAKE OF RAGE' and a potential 'conspiracy'.
+This seems like a major plot point.

 ## LESSONS LEARNED (Reinforced)
 - **Anti-Hallucination Protocol is Non-Negotiable:** My recent catastrophic pathfinding failures were caused by a complete failure to adhere to my own verification protocol.
 I MUST verify my `current_map_id` and `current_position` from the Game State Information after EVERY map transition, without exception.
 Trusting my memory is the root cause of all major strategic failures.
 - **Mechanic Failure Analysis:** Before assuming a puzzle is blocked by a complex mechanic, thoroughly check for simple, alternate paths.
 My inability to push the boulder at Cianwood (5, 29) was not a mechanic failure, but a perception failure, as I later discovered I could simply walk around it.
 - **Tool Usage Loops:** When a tool fails repeatedly, especially one requiring precise text input like `notepad_edit`, the root cause is likely user error (e.g., incorrect `old_text`).
 I must meticulously copy the exact text from error suggestions instead of re-typing or paraphrasing to avoid getting stuck in correctable loops.
-## LESSONS LEARNED (Reinforced)
 - **Proactive Tool Design:** When designing a tool, I must consider all potential edge cases and game mechanics it will interact with (e.g., scrolling in menus, different UI states).
 A tool that only works in the simplest scenario is brittle and will fail.
 Proactively building robust tools is more efficient than reactive debugging.
-## Tool Investigation
-- `find_reachable_unseen_tiles` and `advanced_route_planner` gave contradictory results for the reachability of (0, 21) on Route 41.
-The pathfinder reported 'No path found,' while the exploration tool listed it as reachable.
-I am trusting the pathfinder for now, but I must investigate the logic of `find_reachable_unseen_tiles` to find the bug.
-## LESSONS LEARNED (Reinforced)
 - **Tool Contradiction Protocol:** When two tools give contradictory outputs (like `find_reachable_unseen_tiles` and `advanced_route_planner`), I must trust the more reliable one (`advanced_route_planner` for pathing) and immediately investigate the other for bugs.
 Deferring the fix is a critical error that leads to wasted time and flawed strategies.
-## Ongoing Investigations
-- **JUGGLER IRWIN (Phone):** Called to congratulate me on saving the POKéMON at the LIGHTHOUSE, even though I haven't done it yet.
-This is a strange inconsistency.
-- **GYM_GUIDE in Ecruteak Pokémon Center:** Mentioned a 'GYARADOS swarm' at the 'LAKE OF RAGE' and a potential 'conspiracy'.
-This seems like a major plot point.